-From Sir Alex Ferguson to Maurizio Sarri, Ronaldo certainly has had his fair share of different managers throughout his career.
+From Sir Alex Ferguson to Andrea Pirlo, Ronaldo certainly has had his fair share of different managers throughout his career.

-The Juventus star worked under nine different coaches in his club career, and four for the Portugal national team.
-Each of them, of course, have always praised him for his outstanding work-ethic above all.
+The Juventus star worked under 10 different coaches in his club career, and four for the Portugal national team.
+Each of them, of course, has always praised him for his outstanding work-ethic above all.

-For now, though, we will take a look at the five best coaches of the 34-year-old’s career.
+So let’s take a look at the five best coaches of the 36-year-old’s career.

 Santos actually coached a teenage Ronaldo briefly during his Sporting CP days before he made the fatal mistake of playing the youngster against Manchester United in 2003.